 In 2015, Ashifi was named to Fortune's 40 under 40 list.
 He was awarded the Social Entrepreneur of the Year award in 2014 by the Schwab Foundation.
 In 2013, Sproxil was named the world’s most innovative company in health care by Fast Company, and #7 most innovative worldwide, beating 99 of the Fortune 100 companies.

 Ashifi served on the World Economic Forum’s Global Agenda Council on Social Innovation and on the Meta-Council on the Illicit Economy.
-He holds a US Patent, earned a Ph.D. from Dartmouth College and a B.A. from Whitman College.
+He holds a US Patent and earned a Ph.D. in Engineering from Dartmouth College.
+Ashifi holds a B.A. in Mathematics and Physics from Whitman College, where he delivered the 2018 commencement address and received an honorary doctorate.
 He is Dartmouth's first-ever Ph.D.
 Innovation Fellow and teaches a course in New Business Ventures Technology Management at Columbia University.

 Country Manager, Mali